 There is a ton of soft-core sex (including demon sex), a beheading, a disemboweling, severed hand masturbation....well, these are things already mentioned in previous comments so let's get to the point of why I enjoyed this movie.

-Its sleazy, trashy, a bit gory, and a whole helluva lot of fun.
+sleazy, trashy, a bit gory, and a whole helluva lot of fun.
 This movie does things that were completely shocking and unexpected and had me, more than once, laughing and crying out, OMG! .
-If you're like me you've seen just about every
+If you're like me you've seen just about every piece of

 Summary Review: Borderline porn